azizurice/AutoCompletionService/README.md

   After the step-3, run the following commands:

-  $ docker-compose up --build       # docker image will be created with name auto-completion-img
+  $ docker-compose up -d --build       # docker image will be created with name auto-completion-img
   $ sudo docker run -d -p 8080:8080 -t auto-completion-img   # Start the container